opengovfoundation/hr-manual/markdown/manual.md

 For technical issues from Madison and State Decoded sites.
 We try to respond to questions and tech support issues within 24 hours.

 #### Passpack
 For password storage.
-Please create your own Passpack account and connect with the main OpenGov Foundation account.
+Please create your own Passpack account and connect with the main organization account.
 Any time you create an account relevant to our work, please share the password with the organization on Passpack.

 ## Recommended Reading
 * Remote: Office Not Required ( specific chapters )